rebase-network/synapse-extension/README.md

 ### Installation for non-developer

-1. Download the zip file: https://github.com/rebase-network/synapse-extension/releases/download/v0.0.1/synapse-extension.zip
+1. Download the latest released zip file: https://github.com/rebase-network/synapse-extension/releases

 2. Uncompress synapse-extension.zip, you will get a folder named `synapse-extension`